DOCGroup/CoSMIC/README.md

 ============================
 PICML is currently capable of generating the following types of descriptors specified in the D&C specification:
-    *   CORBA Component Descriptor (.ccd) – Contains information about component interfaces including component ports.
+    *   CORBA Component Descriptor (.ccd) ï¿½ Contains information about component interfaces including component ports.
-    *   Component Implementation Descriptor (.cid) – Contains information about component implementations which might be either monolithic or assembly based.
+    *   Component Implementation Descriptor (.cid) ï¿½ Contains information about component implementations which might be either monolithic or assembly based.
 In the case of assembly based implementations, this descriptor also captures the dependencies and the connections among components
-    *   Implementation Artifact Descriptor (.iad) – Contains information about implementation artifacts including dependencies between such artifacts
+    *   Implementation Artifact Descriptor (.iad) ï¿½ Contains information about implementation artifacts including dependencies between such artifacts
-    *   Component Package Descriptor (.cpd) – Contains information about grouping of multiple implementations of the same component interface into component packages
+    *   Component Package Descriptor (.cpd) ï¿½ Contains information about grouping of multiple implementations of the same component interface into component packages
-    *   Package Configuration Descriptor (.pcd) – Contains information about specific configurations of such component packages
+    *   Package Configuration Descriptor (.pcd) ï¿½ Contains information about specific configurations of such component packages
-    *   Component Domain Descriptor (.cdd) – Contains information about the target environment in which the component-based application will be deployed
+    *   Component Domain Descriptor (.cdd) ï¿½ Contains information about the target environment in which the component-based application will be deployed
-    *   Top-Level Package Descriptor (.tpd) – Contains information identifying the top-level element in a component package descriptor which might include information about multiple elements
+    *   Top-Level Package Descriptor (.tpd) ï¿½ Contains information identifying the top-level element in a component package descriptor which might include information about multiple elements
-    *   Component Deployment Plan (.cdp) – Contains information that actually drives the deployment including information about individual components that represent the leaf-nodes in case of a hierarchical assembly, connections between components, and assignment of
+    *   Component Deployment Plan (.cdp) ï¿½ Contains information that actually drives the deployment including information about individual components that represent the leaf-nodes in case of a hierarchical assembly, connections between components, and assignment of